 Use client testimonial videos

 Try to include a testimonial video featuring some of your clients who have to say nice things about your services.
 This will make your potential customers trust your services and convince them to book with you.
 Make sure that your videos are short and communicate the story in an appealing way.
-Ensure that you use a high-resolution video which is no longer than 2 mins.
+Ensure that you use a high-resolution video that is no longer than 2 mins.

 #5 Strong SEO game